Lee Sun-kyun

 South Korean actor Lee Sun-kyun, star of Oscar-winning film Parasite, has died aged 48.

-Lee was found dead in car at a park in central Seoul on Wednesday morning, according to news agency Yonhap and the Associated Press.
+Lee was found dead in car at a park in central Seoul on Wednesday morning (December 27), according to news agency Yonhap and the Associated Press.
 Police had been searching for the actor after his family reported that he had left home after writing what appeared to be a suicide note.

-He had been under investigation by the police since October over allegations over illegal drug use.
+He had been under investigation by the police since October over allegations of illegal drug use.
 Lee himself had reportedly brought details to authorities, claiming he had been tricked into taking drugs and was being blackmailed, having already given large sums of money to an alleged extortionist.
-Police had questioned him three times, according to Yonhap, most recently on Saturday.
+Police had questioned him three times, according to Yonhap, most recently on Saturday (December 23).

 An official statement from Lee’s agency, HODU&U Entertainment, said: “There is no way to contain our sorrow and despair.
 We respectfully ask that you refrain from spreading false facts based on speculation or speculation and malicious reports based on them so that [Lee’s] final journey will be in peace.”